Does a name change affect your credit score?

 You're about to embark on a major shift in your life—changing your name!
 Whether you're taking on a new last name due to a marriage, changing your name back after a divorce, a transition in your gender or wanting to change your name for any other personal reason, you may be wondering how doing so could affect your finances—particularly your credit score.

 While changing your name can be a hassle that comes with lots of documentation and forms, you don't have to worry about it affecting your credit score.
 That's because multiple pieces of information are used to identify you for credit purposes, including your Social Security number (SSN).
 If you're curious about what your credit score is and the factors that affect it, consider enrolling in Chase Credit Journey®.
-You can get a free credit score and credit report provided by Experian™ as well as helpful resources to better understand what your score means and how you can improve it.
+You can get a free credit score and credit report provided by Experian™ as well as helpful resources to better understand what your score means and how you can help improve it.

 In this article, you will learn about:

-• How to report your name change to the credit bureaus
+- How to report your name change to the credit bureaus

-• How to report your name change to bank and credit card accounts
+- How to report your name change to bank and credit card accounts

-• Other places where you need to report your name change
+- Other places where you need to report your name change

 How to report your name change to the credit bureaus

-Even though changing your name won't change your credit score, you should report the name change after it's been officially changed to your financial institutions, like your credit card issuer, student loan provider or mortgage lender.
-These financial institutions report your information to the three main credit bureaus — Experian, Equifax® and TransUnion®.
-When you update your records through your credit card company and bank, the credit bureaus will be able to update your report to reflect this new information.
+These financial institutions report your information to the three main credit bureaus—Experian, Equifax® and TransUnion®.
+When you update your records through your credit card company and bank, the credit bureaus will then receive your new personal information and will be able to update your report.
 It may also be wise to check and make sure your credit card company has furnished the bureaus with the information about your name change.

-In order for credit bureaus to be aware of your name change, you will need to go through the process of changing your name using the proper documentation.
+In order for credit bureaus to be aware of your name change, first you will need to go through the process of changing your name using the proper documentation.
 Follow these steps to ensure your name gets changed properly:

-• Fill out appropriate documentation with your state — contact your courthouse to see what it is you will need to provide specifically in order to change your name.
+- Fill out appropriate documentation with your state—contact your courthouse to see what it is you will need to provide specifically in order to change your name.

-• Get an updated Social Security card — provide the Social Security Administration with the proper documents that authenticate your name change.
+- Get an updated Social Security card—provide the Social Security Administration with the proper documents that authenticate your name change.
 These documents include things like marriage certificates, divorce paperwork, etc.

-• Change your name on other identification documents — these include your driver's license, passports, passport cards and other forms of identification.
+- Change your name on other identification documents—these include your driver's license, passports, passport cards and other forms of identification.

 Once you have all these documents in place, you can contact your bank and credit card issuer(s) to make the change to your accounts, which will initiate the change on your credit report.